survivejs/webpack-book/manuscript/techniques/06_consuming.md

 {
   resolve: {
     alias: {
-      // Swap the target based on your need.
+      // Swap the target based on your need
       'react': 'react-lite',
       'react-dom': 'react-lite',
     },